 Horizontal Mergers and Product Innovation: An Economic Framework

-We set up a stylized oligopoly model of uncertain product innovation to analyze the possible effects of a merger on innovation incentives.
-The model incorporates two key competitive channels for merger effects: the "price coordination" and "innovation externality" channels.
-We find that price coordination between the merging parties stimulates innovation, while internalization of the innovation externality depresses it.
-The latter effect tends to be stronger and as a result the merger leads to lower innovation incentives for the merged entity, absent efficiencies.
-In our model, overall industry innovation falls as a result of a merger.
-We also present a qualitative discussion of possible innovation-related efficiencies.
+We set up a stylized oligopoly model of uncertain product innovation to analyze the effects of a merger on innovation incentives and on consumer surplus.
+The model incorporates two competitive channels for merger effects: the "price coordination" channel and the internalization of the "innovation externality".
+We solve the model numerically and find that price coordination between the two products of the merged firm tends to stimulate innovation, while internalization of the innovation externality depresses it.
+The latter effect is stronger in our simulations and, as a result, the merger leads to lower innovation incentives for the merged entity, absent cost efficiencies and knowledge spillovers.
+In our numerical analysis both overall innovation and consumer welfare fall after a merger.

 Keywords: Mergers, innovation, efficiencies